NACLab/ngc-learn/docs/walkthroughs/demo6_boltzmann.md

 ## Using the Harmonium to Dream Up Handwritten Digits

-We finally take the Harmonium that we have constructed above and fit it to some MNIST digits (the same dataset we used in Demonstration \#1).
+We finally take the Harmonium that we have constructed above and fit it to some MNIST digits (the same dataset we used in Walkthrough \#1).
 Specifically, we will leverage the [Harmonium](../museum/harmonium.md), model in the Model Museum as it implements the above core components/functions internally.
 In the
-script `sim_train.py`, you will find a general simulated training loop similar to what we have developed in previous walkthroughs that will fit our Harmonium to the MNIST database by cycling through it several times, saving the final (best) resulting to disk within the `rbm/` sub-directory.
+script `sim_train.py`, you will find a general simulated training loop similar to what we have developed in previous walkthroughs that will fit our Harmonium to the MNIST database (unzip the file `mnist.zip` in the `/walkthroughs/data/` directory if you have not already) by cycling through it several times, saving the final (best) resulting to disk within the `rbm/` sub-directory.
 Go ahead and execute the training process as follows: